cloneofghosts/python-pirate-weather/README.md

 Data points have many attributes, but **not all of them are always available**.
 Some commonly used ones are:

-**Attributes** *(descriptions taken from the darksky.net website)*
+**Attributes** *(descriptions taken from the pirateweather.net website)*
 -	**summary**
 	- A human-readable text summary of this data block.
 -	**icon**
 	- A machine-readable text summary of this data block.
 -	**time**
 	- The time at which this data point occurs.
 -	**temperature**
 	- (not defined on daily data points): A numerical value representing the temperature at the given time.
 -	**precipProbability**
 	- A numerical value between 0 and 1 (inclusive) representing the probability of precipitation occurring at the given time.

-For a full list of PirateWeatherDataPoint attributes and attribute descriptions, take a look at the Dark Sky data point documentation (https://pirateweather.net/en/latest/API/#data-point)
+For a full list of PirateWeatherDataPoint attributes and attribute descriptions, take a look at the Pirate Weather data point documentation (https://pirateweather.net/en/latest/API/#data-point)

 ----------------------------------------------------